fzenke/pub2015orchestrated/README.md

        sliding threshold.
 ```

-# Running an example
+## Running an example

 To run the orchestrated plasticity simulation as described in Figure 3 of you
-need to install and compile Auryn v0.5.
-In the following we will assume that you
+need to install and compile Auryn v0.5 (the develop branch of this repository
+might be tracking more recent versions of Auryn).
-have git installed and up and running on your system.
-Moreover, you have all
+In the following we will assume that you have git installed and up and running
-dependencies to compile Auryn installed.
+on your system.
+Moreover, you have all dependencies to compile Auryn installed.

 To download and compile Auryn do the following:
 ```